 What Causes Gritty Eyes?

-For dry eyes, Dr. Eric White and Dr. Joe Mannen may recommend using artificial tears, which can lubricate the eyes to relieve the gritty, itchy feeling.
-Prescription eye drops may work for you, since they increase the eye’s natural tear production.
-In some cases, the doctor may prescribe steroids for more immediate short-term relief of your symptoms.
+If it’s caused by dry eyes, Dr. Eric White and Dr. Joe Mannen may recommend using artificial tears, which lubricate the eyes to relieve the gritty, itchy feeling.
+Prescription eye drops may be another option, as they increase the eye’s natural tear production.
+In certain cases, the doctor may prescribe steroids for short-term symptom relief.

-For sunburned eyes, eye drops can often give you a relief by moisturizing the eye and soothing the burn with a lubricating formula.
-In some cases, anti-inflammatory drops may be prescribed.
-The gritty feeling from the sunburn often fades on its own in a matter of a few days.
-If you find that the grittiness and discomfort last more than 2 days, contact Dry Eye Center at Complete Family Vision Care immediately.
+For those with sunburned eyes, eye drops provide relief by moisturizing the eye and soothing the burn with the lubricating formula.
+In more severe cases, anti-inflammatory drops may be prescribed.
+The gritty feeling from the sunburn often fades on its own within a few days.
+If you find that the grittiness and discomfort last for more than 2 days, contact Dry Eye Center at Complete Family Vision Care immediately.

 If you are experiencing gritty eyes and can’t seem to find relief from the discomfort, get in touch and Dry Eye Center at Complete Family Vision Care will set up a consultation with Dr. Eric White and Dr. Joe Mannen to discuss the specifics of your case.
 Our mission is to ensure that you enjoy long-term clear and pain-free vision.Our practice serves patients from San Diego, Kearny Mesa, Serra Mesa, and Clairemont, California and surrounding communities.